yuting1214/Udacity_capstone/proposal.md

 Part 2.
 Predict potential customers

-Here we provide five types of methods to address the issues of imbalanced data.
+Here we provide four types of methods to address the issues of imbalanced data.
 These solutions related to the concepts of AutoML(Autogluon), Anomaly Detection, Over-sampling, and Ensemble Different Resampled Datasets.

 1. Data preprocessing: